Sean Brock: Restaurants

 He was the executive chef at Charleston, South Carolina's Husk from its opening in 2010 until 2018, as well as a partner at McCrady's Restaurant.
 The menu at Husk uses authentically Southern ingredients and also previously used food grown in Brock's own garden.
 He is noted for preserving Southern foodways and heirloom ingredients, and collaborates with David Shields, the McClintock Professor of Southern Letters at University of South Carolina.
 He helped to promote Carolina Gold rice in recipes such as hoppin’ John.
 A second Husk location opened in Nashville in 2013.

 In 2015 Brock opened Minero at Ponce City Market, Atlanta, Georgia.
 In November 2017, Brock opened the third Husk location in Greenville, South Carolina, in the city's West End district.
 In January 2018, Brock opened the fourth Husk location in Savannah, Georgia, in a restored building in the city’s landmark historic district.

 He maintained the title of "founding chef and culinary advisor" at all four Husk locations until May 2019.
 In 2020, Brock opened Joyland, the first of his solo restaurant projects, featuring high-quality fast food inspired by his love of cheeseburgers and Southern fried chicken.
 He then opened a two-story, two-restaurant East Nashville, Tennessee eatery in October 2021 centered around Appalachian cuisine.
 The first restaurant, on the ground floor, is named "Audrey," for his grandmother, and the upstairs restaurant is named "June" after Audrey's middle name.
 Audrey is where Brock has furthered his life’s work of studying Appalachian foodways and hospitality.
 June is a modern dining concept offering a unique tasting menu format that curiously explores the possibilities of ingredients indigenous to the American South.
 In September 2023, Brock opened Bar Continental, a hi-fidelity vinyl bar and small plates restaurant.

+In August 2025, Brock opened Darling, his first West Coast restaurant, in West Hollywood, California, pairing live-fire cooking with an adjoining hi-fi vinyl listening lounge.
+Darling serves Southern cuisine, drawing on Lowcountry and Appalachian cooking prepared with seasonal California produce, with dishes such as cornbread, grits, succotash, fried chicken, and country ham.